gatsbyjs/gatsby/docs/blog/2019-01-14-modern-publications-with-gatsby-ghost.md

 An official [Gatsby starter repository](https://github.com/tryghost/gatsby-starter-ghost) which is pre-configured to get content from Ghost and output it in a clean, blog-style design.
 The fastest way to get up and running with Gatsby and Ghost is to fork this repository, and check out our [Gatsby docs.](https://docs.ghost.org/api/gatsby/)

-We’ve also introduced an official [Netlify integration](https://docs.ghost.org/integrations/netlify/) to make deployment a breeze, with outgoing webhooks in Ghost to trigger a site rebuild and automate the publishing process.
+We've also introduced an official [Netlify integration](https://docs.ghost.org/integrations/netlify/) to make deployment a breeze, with outgoing webhooks in Ghost to trigger a site rebuild and automate the publishing process.

 ## Publishing on the JAMstack

-I’m really excited to see what people build with these new technologies.
+I'm really excited to see what people build with these new technologies.
 The concept of having just one front-end and many APIs all connected together and served as a single site or application with Gatsby opens up so much opportunity in the publishing space.

-If you want to give it a try with Ghost, sign up for a free trial account at [Ghost.org](https://ghost.org/pricing/) and use our official Gatsby plugin + starter to put it through it’s paces!
+If you want to give it a try with Ghost, sign up for a free trial account at [Ghost.org](https://ghost.org/pricing/) and use our official Gatsby plugin + starter to put it through it's paces!